pnp/powerapps-samples/samples/app-login/README.md

 ## Summary

 This sample allows a user to enter their credentials, a username and password, in order to authenticate themselves and gain access to a homepage.
 It shows the basic authentication flow.
-There is also an error page that opens when a wrong password is enterd.
+There is also an error page that opens when a wrong password is entered.

 Default Credentials: